Building a security mindset among our people

-Accenture's Information Security Behavior Change Team cultivates a smarter security mindset among all employees through innovative learning.
+Our Information Security Behavior Change Team cultivates a smarter security mindset among all our employees through innovative learning.

 Global learning program

 To help maximize new behavior adoption, the learning assets incorporate innovative approaches and learning technologies, such as interactive use cases, videos, games, online quizzes, and diagnostics.
-Accenture employees are provided with a summary of their individual results, including their strengths and weaknesses.
+Our people are provided with a summary of their individual results, including their strengths and weaknesses.
 Based on those results, they are directed to specific resources to improve their security practices.

-To ensure relevant and impactful learning activities are being built, the behavior change team conducts biannual surveys of Accenture employees to measure adoption of security behaviors and best practices in order to focus awareness communications and learning activities on any identified gaps.
+To ensure relevant and impactful learning activities are being built, the behavior change team conducts biannual surveys of our employees to measure adoption of security behaviors and best practices.
+This helps focus awareness communications and learning activities on any identified gaps.
 Global and local leadership teams also receive reports and scorecards showing learning participation metrics and behavior survey results.

 "A goal of Accenture's Information Security Behavior Change Team is to cultivate and embed critical security behaviors in everything that we do."